atharv-arya/calorie-planner-mcp/README.md

 A Streamlit app that helps users:
 1. Calculate maintenance and deficit calories.
 2. Generate a 7-day meal plan with balanced macros.
-3. Create a budget-optimized grocery list from Costco, Walmart, and Wee.
+3. Create a budget-optimized grocery list from Costco and Walmart.
 4. Export both plans as styled PDFs.

 ## Features